 In some tapes, viscosity increases as the tape cures on the surface, strengthening the bond.

-Pick a tape that best matches the surface energy of your items and consider the maximum load rate.
+Pick a tape that best matches the surface energy of the items and consider the maximum load rate.

 Double-sided tape is either removable or permanent.
 The removable variety is meant for temporary use and is easily removed.
 Permanent tapes are used mostly in industrial manufacturing, but strong tapes are also available for home use.
 These tapes are typically used in lieu of glue or nails to permanently hold two objects together.

 The longevity of the bond depends on how strong the adhesive is, as well as the environment.
-In climate-controlled environments, most double-sided tapes will hold a bond until you remove it.
+In climate-controlled environments, most double-sided tapes will hold a bond until the user removes it.
 In outdoor environments, the bond is subjected to heat, cold, and moisture, which will eventually cause the bond to deteriorate.

-There may come a time when you need to remove double-sided tape.
+There may come a time when it’s necessary to remove double-sided tape.
 Thankfully, for most of them, a little heat will cause the adhesive to melt and break the bond.
-You can use a blow dryer or a heat gun to warm the surface and slightly melt the adhesive.
-Sometimes the tape will release from one side, but hold fast to the other.
-Apply more heat to break the bond.
+A blow dryer or a heat gun can be used to warm the surface and slightly melt the adhesive.
+Sometimes the tape will release from one side but hold fast to the other.
+In that case, it may be necessary to apply more heat to break the bond.